agroce/universalmutator/README.md

 A MORE COMPLEX EXAMPLE
 ======================

 Sometimes the mutated code needs to be built with a more complicated command than a simple compiler call, and of course you want help discovering which mutants are killed and not killed.
-For example, to mutate and test mutants for the mandelbrot plotting example included in Programming Rust, just do this:
+For example, to mutate and test mutants for the mandelbrot plotting example included in _Programming Rust_ (http://shop.oreilly.com/product/0636920040385.do), just do this:

     git clone https://github.com/ProgrammingRust/mandelbrot